sparkydman/ebay-product-scraping/README.md

 **Usage:**

 ```
+npm install

 node index.js
 ```

-#### Create instance of Ebay class and pass in text to search and date to stop pulling ex.
-31/12/2019.
+#### Create instance of Ebay class and pass in text to search and date to stop pulling ex. mm/dd/yyyy.
 In case the date is not provided, it will pull all the sold items.